 Make in small batches of 1/2 or less and replace it often.
 Use a light oil that doesn’t clog pores like grapeseed oil or use more expensive jojoba oil which closely matches skins own sebum.
 Add just 1-2 drops of essential oils like geranium, chamomile, carrot seed oil, and lavender.
 Pick a very fine sugar so that the grains don’t damage delicate facial skin.

 See this recipe for Honey Dandelion Lip Scrub.
 Swap out the honey for Manuka honey to help with cold sores and heavily chapped lips.

 Coconut Oil Hand Scrub

-For a hand scrub, I like to use moisturizing coconut oil and a blend of ylang-ylang, carrot seed oil, lavender, geranium, and rose essential oils.
+A hand scrub, comes in handy (sorry) for those who have to regularly wash hands like healthcare workers, artists, chefs, gardeners, etc. A daily hand scrub after a day of work is a good way to stimulate and moisturize hands before bed.
+I like to use moisturizing coconut oil and a blend of ylang-ylang, carrot seed oil, lavender, geranium, and rose essential oils.

 Healing Foot Scrub

-Make your basic sugar scrub with coconut oil and peppermint essential oil to soothe, moisturize, and cool feet.
+See this recipe for Pampering Peppermint Foot Scrub which takes the basic sugar scrub with coconut oil and adds peppermint essential oil to soothe, moisturize, and cool feet.